10 Halloween Email Newsletter Examples + Tips [2023]

 Published By Alexandra Marinaki

-Wondering how to craft the perfect email marketing campaigns to increase your sales during this holiday season?
+Wondering how to craft the perfect email marketing campaigns to increase your sales during the scariest time of the year?
 Today, we’ll look at some of the best Halloween email newsletter examples and valuable tips to make it happen.

-Halloween is one of the most popular holidays in the US and beyond, with 58% of Americans celebrating Halloween and the average spending being about$92.12 per person.
+Halloween is one of the most popular holidays in the US and beyond, with 69% of Americans celebrating Halloween and the average spending reaching $100.45 per person.

 Considering how powerful email marketing is, it should be one of your go-to strategies this year.
 So without further ado, let’s see some converting email examples to get inspired!